Garrison Church, Potsdam: Reconstruction

-At the end of a church service celebrated on June 23, 2008, Bishop Dr. Wolfgang Huber announced the creation of the Garrison Church Potsdam Foundation in the presence of many prominent personalities.
+At the end of a church service celebrated on 23 June 2008, Bishop Dr. Wolfgang Huber announced the creation of the Garrison Church Potsdam Foundation in the presence of many prominent personalities.
 The date was chosen on purpose: it was the 40th anniversary of the day the East German Communist government, without authorization and despite massive protest in and outside the country, blew up the remnants of the Garrison Church; remnants which could have been reconstructed.
 The purpose and aim of the new foundation is to rebuild the Garrison Church as a lesson of conscience.
-On June 25, 2011 a temporary chapel was opened to the public.
+On 25 June 2011, a temporary chapel was opened to the public.
 It contains an exhibition marking the past and future history of the Garrison Church and stands just behind the spot where future church will one day be built.

 The leaders of the Protestant Church of Germany decided in 2010 that the chapel should be an official parish church with its own pastor as of 2011.
 In 2013 the German National Committee for Cultural and Media Affairs named the Garrison church Potsdam an important cultural monument and offered 12 million Euro towards the funding of its reconstruction.
 Reconstruction work began in 2017 with the aim to complete the tower first.

-Since July 2013 the Garrison Church Foundation has official permission for the reconstruction of the church tower.
+Since July 2013, the Garrison Church Foundation has official permission for the reconstruction of the church tower.
 By clearing the area and re-routing the course of Broad Street to accommodate as nearly as possible the original building site; two important premises for the start of construction have already been met.

-A ceremony for the beginning of construction on the tower of the reconstructed Garrison Church is due to be celebrated on October 31, 2017 (the 500th anniversary of the Reformation).
+A ceremony for the beginning of construction on the tower of the reconstructed Garrison Church was due to be celebrated on 31 October 2017 (the 500th anniversary of the Reformation).

-“He who closes his eyes to the Past will be blind to the Future … therefore we must understand that there can be no reconciliation without remembrance.”
-Richard von Weizsäcker, at the ceremony of remembrance of the 40th anniversary marking the end of the Second World War in the German Bundestag on May 8, 1985.
+On 27 October 2017, it was reported that €12m would be contributed from federal funds in order to construct the church's tower.
+In July 2023, reports stated that construction is due to be completed the following year, with the nave and the rest may follow.

+On Easter Monday 2024, the new Coventry Cross of Nails chapel in the rebuilt tower was opened with a church service.

+On 22 August 2024, the rebuilt tower with an exhibition about the history of the place and a viewing platform at a height of 57 meters was inaugurated in a ceremony attended by German President Frank-Walter Steinmeier.
+At the same time, more than 100 people demonstrated opposite the tower in protest against the reconstruction.
+Construction of the tower's cupola began in March 2025 and is scheduled for completion by 2027.